Understanding Addition and Subtraction in Transformers: Experiments

 \subsection{Training Models}

 Our models' vocabulary consisted of 14 tokens: the digits 0-9 plus the mathematical operators +, -, =, *, and /.
-(Also see App.~\ref{app:Vocab}).
 We created an infinite training dataset enriched with rare numerical combinations (mainly cascading use cases).
 (Also see App.~\ref{app:TrainingData})

 We trained addition-only, subtraction-only, and mixed (addition and subtraction) models.
-We systematically explored different model architectures and settled on 2 layers and 3 or 4 attention heads.
+We systematically explored different model architectures and settled on 2--3 layers (2 for addition and subtraction, 3 for mixed) and 3--4 attention heads.
 (Also see App.~\ref{app:ModelShape})

-We trained used a batch size of 64, learning rate of 0.00008, and weight decay of 0.1.
+We used a batch size of 64, learning rate of 0.00008, and weight decay of 0.1.
 The loss function was defined as the mean negative log likelihood across all output tokens.
 Training was stopped when the loss was very low e.g. $2 \times 10^{-8}$.
 (Also see App.~\ref{app:ModelLoss}, Fig.~\ref{fig:TrainingLossAddition}, Fig.~\ref{fig:TrainingLossMixed}).

-Each model's accuracy was tested on 1 million questions.
-Robust statistical accuracy ranges were calculated, but for ease of presentation, we say a model has 99.999\% accuracy if it got less than 10 of the 1 million questions wrong.
+Each model was tested on 1 million questions; for ease of presentation we say a model has 99.999\% accuracy if fewer than 10 were wrong (Clopper-Pearson intervals in the tables).
 Most models achieved this.
-The resulting 49 models, including detailed accuracy results, are summarized in Tab.~\ref{tab:AdditionModels} and Tab.~\ref{tab:MixedModels}.
+The 46 models are summarized in Tab.~\ref{tab:AdditionModels} and Tab.~\ref{tab:MixedModels}.